We answer your most frequently asked questions

 There is rarely a country that we don’t love something about.
 Recent trips to Portugal and Croatia rose to the top of our list.
 Ireland was love at first sight and remains a favorite.
 Italy was amazing.
 Spain fascinating.
 Scotland breathtaking.
 The Nordic countries are striking—Iceland is spectacular.
 Luxembourg, Belgium, Netherlands, and Germany lovely.
 England, oh, the castles!
 You will always find magic if you visit everywhere with an open mind, heart, and eyes, absorbing the culture and the people.
 It might not be what you expected, but it shouldn’t be because you are in their world, and it is there for your discovery.

 We are also surprised that we have identical travel styles despite very different histories with travel and being far apart in age.
 Neither of us ever expected that, but here we are living it.
-It is a real joy and had taught both of us to keep open minds to experiences.
+It is an absolute joy and has taught both of us to keep open minds to experiences.

 We share some hobbies and interests other than travel.
 We both enjoy wine and microbrews and seek those out on our trips.
 Our families are the center of our lives.
 We love Rick Steve’s and his travel series.
-We enjoy lots of the same music, and on a recent drive, played the Hamilton soundtrack a lot.
+We enjoy lots of the same music, and on a recent drive, we played the Hamilton soundtrack a lot.

 In other aspects, we differ a lot.
 Ryan is passionate about his Harley, and you will never find Joelle on a motorcycle in her life.
 Ryan is very artistic with many talents such a ceramics, woodwork, drawing, and mosaics.
 He makes Mead, writes poetry, short stories, and music lyrics.
 Ryan worked as an engineer when active duty, which results in some impressive construction projects.
 His dream is to own a fully restored Old-style Wagoneer.
 He has one sitting in the garage that needs a lot of love, but the time is just not there or the funds.